jod35/fastapi-beyond-crud-docs/docs/chapter14.md

     return {"message": "Email sent successfully"}
 ```

-To send an email, we'll utilize the `send_message` method within the `mail` object.
-This code will reside in the `src/auth/routes.py` file.

-We've constructed an API endpoint accessible at the `/auth/send_mail` path.
-Its corresponding handler function is named `send_mail`.
+We’ve set up an API endpoint accessible at the `/auth/send_mail` path, with its handler function named `send_mail`.
 This function accepts an `EmailModel` object as input, which contains a list of email addresses intended for the email.

-We extract these addresses from the `EmailModel` object.
-A basic HTML structure  `html` and a `subject` line are defined for the email content.
-Subsequently, the `create_message` function is invoked, providing the `recipient` `email` `addresses`, subject, and HTML content.
-This function generates a message object which is then passed to the mail.send_message method to dispatch the email.
-A success message is returned to indicate successful email transmission.
+In the handler function, we first extract these email addresses from the `EmailModel` object.
+We then define a basic HTML structure (`html`) and a `subject` line for the email content.
+Next, we use the `create_message` function to generate a `MessageSchema` object by providing it with the recipient email addresses, subject, and HTML content.
+This message object is then passed to the `mail.send_message` method to dispatch the email.
+Finally, the function returns a success message to indicate that the email was sent successfully.

-The `EmailModel` class, located in `src/auth/schemas.py`, is a Pydantic model designed to validate the incoming email addresses.
-It mandates a list of email strings within the addresses field.
+The `EmailModel` class, found in `src/auth/schemas.py`, is a Pydantic model designed to validate incoming email addresses.
+It requires a list of email strings within the `addresses` field.

 ```python title="pydantic model for getting recipient email addresses"
 class EmailModel(BaseModel):